| |

 What makes a city-access hike worth it

-For beginners, I think a good city hike should feel like a reset button, not a test.
+For beginners, a good city hike should feel like a reset button, not a test.
 You should spend more time walking than wondering where to park or whether you missed a turn.
-That’s also why I like trails with natural bailout points.
+Trails with natural bailout points help too.
 If you’re tired, hot, or short on time, you can turn around without feeling like you blew the day.

 If you want a few more broad ideas, Thrillist’s roundup of hikes you can reach from major American cities is a useful skim.
-Still, the picks below are the ones I’d recommend first to a friend who wants a solid day outdoors, not a complicated mission.
+Still, the picks below are the ones worth recommending first to a friend who wants a solid day outdoors, not a complicated mission.

-These are the trails I’d start with first.
+These are the trails to start with first.
 They balance access, scenery, and beginner-friendliness better than the flashy alternatives.

 Hand-drawn graphite sketch of two hikers and a dog in relaxed walking pose on a forested trail, distant city skyline visible, using blues grays blacks palette with subtle blue accents on backpack and skyline lights, clean white background.Pin